2001 Israeli prime ministerial election: 2000 Camp David Summit

 In the summer of 2000, talks were held at Camp David to reach a "final status" agreement on the Israeli–Palestinian conflict.
 The summit collapsed after Yasser Arafat would not accept a proposal drafted by American and Israeli negotiators.
 Barak was prepared to offer the entire Gaza Strip, a Palestinian capital in a part of East Jerusalem, 73% of the West Bank (excluding eastern Jerusalem) raising to 90–94% after 10–25 years, and financial reparations for Palestinian refugees for peace.
 Israel would therefore have gained an additional 6–10% of the West Bank, including more of East Jerusalem than previously held, and Palestinian leaders would have had to give up the Right of Return.
 Arafat turned down the offer without making a counteroffer.

 Second Intifada

 On September 28, 2000, Israeli opposition leader Ariel Sharon visited the Temple Mount.
 The following day the Palestinians launched the al-Aqsa Intifada, which included increased Palestinian terror attacks against Israeli civilians.
 Both Palestinian and Israeli sources allege the terrorism was planned much earlier.

+The Second Intifada had a major impact on the election, as the occurrence of each single terror fatality is associated with a 0.45 percentage point increase in relative electoral support for the right wing of political parties, if the fatality occurs within 3 months of the election.
+This increased Likud party support which helped Ariel Sharon win the election.